com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Create radar chart and density plot:

-    Use a library like Chart.js or D3.js to create the radar chart for movie genres.
     Create a density plot for the selected actor's movie genres over time.
     Update both visualizations when a different node is clicked.